Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 Thanks for your call, Tony.

-Yes, it's all Obama 50th birthday party music on the Rush Limore show today.
+Yes, it's all Obama 50th birthday party music on the Rush Limore Show today.

-Mark Stein for Rush.
+Mark Snein for Rush.

 Rush returns Monday.

-Uh the uh Norwegian broadcasters uh NRK are reporting now that an unknown group called Helpers of the Global Jihad uh have posted a a message saying that this is uh the a reaction, the bombs, the bombs and the shooting,
+The Norwegian broadcasters NRK are reporting now that an unknown group called Helpers of the Global Jihad have posted a message saying that this is a reaction.

-two separate incidents, terrorist incidents in Norway in Oslo uh and in an island uh where a uh children's political youth camp, a party political youth camp was going on, uh are the a reaction to Norwegian periodicals publishing the Danish Mohammed cartoons.
+The bombs, the bombs and the shooting, two separate incidents, terrorist incidents in Norway in Oslo and in an island where a children's political youth camp, a party political youth camp was going on, are a reaction to Norwegian periodicals publishing the Danish Mohammed cartoons.

-So that's uh you know, it's the usual thing.
+So that's the usual thing.

-If you say Islam is a violent religion will kill you, it's one of those deals, uh, according to uh this initial report from NRK in Norway.
+It's one of those deals, according to this initial report from NRK in Norway.

 We'll see how that pans out.